vranki/ExtPlane-Panel/README.md

 * f - toggle fullscreen mode
 * a - Add new item
 * Delete - delete selected item
-* d - duplicate selected item (settings not copied yet)
+* d - duplicate selected item (settings not copied yet yet)

 In edit mode you can drag and resize panel items.